BNL-Fermilab-RENEW/tutorials_2025/Challenge/guide/anwser_guide.md

 # Notebook 3 -

-There is a ton of noise in the input image.
+The data includes a ton of completely empty images.
-Cannot be strictly corrected, must be documented.
+A pre-processing function can be written to filter these out.

 # Notebook 4 -